DanCanetti/wp-plugin-icons/README.md

 # Wordpress Plugin Icon Font
-A font which includes some of the most popular WordPress Icons.
+A font which includes some of the most popular WordPress Icons.<br />
 [View Demo](https://dancanetti.github.io/wp-plugin-icons/)

 # Installing the icons in your project